Packet (container): Variants

 The Sanford Redmond designed the no mess dispenSRpak for one handed operation.
 Introduced into Australia in 1990, it is used in other countries, but the design has not been widely licensed in the USA.

 In 2010, the H. J. Heinz Company designed a new ketchup packet.
 The new design was made with a cup and easy tear, thus making it easier to dip food without a plate along with holding three times as much ketchup.
 It has not been widely adopted.

 Water sachets

 Records

 In Collinsville, Illinois, the largest ketchup packet was created by H. J. Heinz Company for a fundraiser for the Collinsville Christian Academy.
 People could buy a bottle of ketchup for $1 to add to the ketchup packet.
 After it was filled, it weighed 1,500 lbs. and it was 8 × 4 ft across and 9.5 in thick.

 Annual production of ketchup packets by Heinz alone is 11 billion.

+Pollution

+Plastic sachets are a major contributor to litter and pollution, especially in low-income countries where many more household goods are sold in sachets in small quantities.

+In June 2022, a Reuters report revealed that Unilever had lobbied the governments of India and the Philippines to stop legislation which would ban the sale of cosmetics in single-use plastic sachets, despite vowing in 2020 to stop using them.
+The design of these sachets had been called 'evil' by Hanneke Faber, Unilever's President for Global Food and Refreshments, 'because you cannot recycle it'.
+The bans were then dropped by lawmakers.
+In Sri Lanka, the company pressed the government to reconsider a proposed ban on sachets, and then tried to manoeuvre around the ban after regulations were implemented.
+Unilever sells 40 billion plastic sachets each year.